DylBish/INST-311-Final-Project/README.md

 match.
 We understand that this can be hard to grasp to the untrained user, so we added somewhat of a moc run into the code using comments which will allow a user to get the gist of the program if there is any confusion.

 Simply follow the automated promts, and have fun!
+You never knwo who's going to win the next match!